taisei-project/taisei/doc/BUILD.rst

 * Default: ``if-release``
 * Options: ``if-release``, ``true``, ``false``

-The name of this flag is opposite of what you'd expect.
-Think of it as "Not Debugging".
+The name of this flag is opposite of what you’d expect.
+Think of it as “Not Debugging”.
 It controls the ``NDEBUG`` declaration which is responsible for deactivating ``assert()`` macros.

 Setting to ``false`` will *enable* assertions (good for debugging).